Skip to main content

 • Identity & Policy — An identity bound to the workload with reveal access to the database credentials secret, and cloud storage access when backup is enabled.

-• Cron Workload (optional) — A scheduled pg_dump backup job that writes compressed SQL dumps to AWS S3 or GCS.
+• Backup Cron Workload (optional) — A scheduled pg_dump backup job that writes compressed SQL dumps to AWS S3 or GCS.

 This template does not create a GVC.
 You must deploy it into an existing GVC.